Ojaswy/Cube-Solver/README.md

 # Cube-Solver
-Repo which holds the algorithm to solve a 3x3 Rubik's Cube.
+# Algorithm to solve a 3x3 Rubik's Cube.

-This project is done using Opencv.

 PS: Need to upload .bmp format pictures in the same directory as that of the code with the following titles